Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Minimization

 such that $v \mapsto \delta(v,a)$ is a linear map for every $a \in \Sigma$; \item an initial vector $v_0 \in V$; \item a finitely supported linear map $F : V \to \field$. \end{enumerate} \end{definition} An orbit-finitely spanned automaton recognizes a weighted language as expected: given an input word, it computes an element of $\field$ by starting in the initial vector, then applying the transition functions corresponding to the input letters, and finally applying the final function $F$.

-\begin{theorem} The same weighted languages are recognized by orbit-finitely spanned automata and weighted orbit-finite automata. \end{theorem} The theorem is proved in Appendix~\ref{app:linear-weighted}.
-It differs from an analogous construction in the finite-dimensional setting in one aspect: if one converts a weighted orbit-finite automaton with states $Q$ to an orbit-finitely spanned automaton in the natural way, then the resulting vector space $\lin Q$ has an orbit-finite basis.
+\begin{theorem} Orbit-finitely spanned automata and weighted orbit-finite automata recognize the same weighted languages. \end{theorem} \begin{proof} The proof resembles an analogous construction in the finite-dimensional setting, with one important difference.
+If one converts a weighted orbit-finite automaton with states $Q$ to an orbit-finitely spanned automaton in the natural way, then the resulting vector space $\lin Q$ has an orbit-finite basis.
 Not every orbit-finitely spanned automaton arises this way though, because we do not require the vector space to have an orbit-finite basis.
-A key step in the proof of Theorem~\ref{thm:weighted-linear} is that every orbit-finitely spanned automaton is equivalent to one whose state space has a basis.
+A key step in the proof is that every orbit-finitely spanned automaton is equivalent to one whose state space has a basis.
+A detailed argument is provided in Appendix~\ref{app:linear-weighted}. \end{proof}

-The point of orbit-finitely spanned automata is that they can be minimized.
+One advantage of orbit-finitely spanned automata is that they can be minimized.
 Define a \emph{homomorphism} between orbit-finitely spanned automata $\Aa$ and $\Bb$ to be a finitely supported linear map from the state space of $\Aa$ to the state space of $\Bb$, which is consistent with the structure of the automata in the natural way, see~\cite[Sec.~6.2]{bojanczyk_slightly2018}.
 If $\Aa$ is an orbit-finitely spanned automaton that is reachable (i.e.~its vector space is spanned by vectors that can be reached via input words), and $\sim$ is its syntactic congruence (defined in the same way as for weighted orbit-finite automata), then there is a well defined quotient automaton $\Aa_{/\sim}$.
-The quotient automaton admits a homomorphism from every reachable orbit-finitely spanned automaton that recognizes the same weighted language as $\Aa$.
-Hence, the quotient automaton is unique up to isomorphism, and can thus be called \emph{the} minimal automaton.
+This construction, dating back to Sch\"utzenberger's original paper~\cite{schutzenberger1961definition} and described in detail e.g.~in~\cite[Thm.~8.4]{bojanczyk_toolbox}, does not depend on $\Aa$ being orbit-finitely spanned; in fact it applies to any weighted language over any alphabet.
+However, if $\Aa$ is orbit-finitely spanned then so is $\Aa_{/\sim}$.
+The quotient automaton admits a (surjective) homomorphism from every reachable orbit-finitely spanned automaton that recognizes the same weighted language as $\Aa$.
+This property uniquely defines $\Aa_{/\sim}$ up to isomorphism, and so it can be called \emph{the} minimal automaton.

 We finish this section with a third perspective on weighted languages, this time phrased in terms of monoids.
 Define an \emph{orbit-finitely spanned monoid} to be a monoid $(M, \cdot, 1)$ where the underlying set $M$ is an orbit-finitely spanned vector space, and the monoid operation is bi-linear (i.e.~linear in each of the two coordinates).
 We say that a weighted language $L \colon \Sigma^* \to \field$ is recognized by such a monoid if the diagram